vasukumar92/Data-Science-Portfolio_Vasu-Kumar/VasuKumar_Portfolio.md

 ## Data-Science-Portfolio

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks files.
+This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+It also includes my skills and my MOOC certificates.
+This portfolio is updated on the regular basis.

+Email: vasukumardce@gmail.com

+LinkedIn: linkedin.com/vasukumar92

 *Note: Data used in the projects is for demonstration purposes only.